Bedfordshire Butterfly Recording & Sightings

-Please DO NOT submit records by more than one route as this leads to duplicate records which have to be found and removed thus causing unnecessary work.
+Please do not submit records by more than one route as this leads to duplicate records which have to be found and removed, causing unnecessary work.

-Note that records entered into the iRecord Butterflies App and iRecord website will reach us only at the end of the season,
+Records entered into the iRecord Butterflies App and iRecord website will usually only be examined at the end of the season,

 as will records entered into the WCBS and UKBMS online systems, which are also acceptable for record submission for those special types of transect surveys.

-If you have used an electronic recording system other than Adnoto or iRecord, such as Living Record, WildWalks, Recorder 6, MapMate, etc. then please extract the records yourselves and email them as a
+If you have used an electronic recording system other than Adnoto or iRecord, please extract the records yourselves and email them as a

 spreadsheet to Keith before the end of December.